How to protect your privacy online

 Zabezpieczony telefon

-Unfortunately, we have to admit that using cell phones gives us absolutely no privacy.
-Take the first article on the news that “Secret Service bought phone location data from apps” or the one describing that Google’s biggest smart display, the Nest Hub Max, includes a controversial feature that watches what we do.
-That’s just the icing on the cake.
-I recommend you look here and also check out the Google Data Collection publication.
+Unfortunately, it has to be admitted that the use of mobile phones gives us absolutely no privacy.
+Examples of this include the first off-the-shelf article about how the “Secret Service bought phone location data from apps“, or the one describing that Google ‘s largest smart display, the Nest Hub Max, contains a controversial feature that simply watches what we do.
+Also worth a look is the Washington Post article, which points out that on the average iPhone, apps using tracking scripts collect and share about 1.5 GB of data every 30 days.

 It is also good too: